 Gerringong Falls Circuit: The Scenery

-I’m afraid some of my photos from this walk are pretty horrid, with glare on the main shots of the falls, but you can still get the idea.
+I’m afraid some of my photos from this walk are pretty horrid, generally glary and washed out looking, but you can still get the idea.
 I’ve noticed quite a few people come to my blog to read about this walk, so welcome.
 If you do this walk and take better photos than me then perhaps send me a few 🙂

 We used track notes in Take a Walk in Southern NSW & the ACT.
 This route follows a ‘P’ shape, starting at the bottom of the ‘P’ on the Budderoo Track/Budderoo Plateau Road, a turn off Jamberoo Mountain Road.
 Park at the locked gate, and walk along this fire trail until you reach a disused car park, turning right here onto Gerringong Falls Walking Track.
 The track becomes quite overgrown and indistinct, so you have to accept a face full of twigs and slow progress for a while.
 Once you reach Gerringong Creek you can roughly follow the creek downstream to the falls along footpads on the opposite bank.